The Future of Survival

 The Conference is the result of the ongoing collaboration between the Festival and USI, with the support of SNSF and Swisscom.

 While the Conference is for invited specialists only, the Future of Survival project features three public evening events (from August 13 to 15) in which leading artists, thinkers, and audiovisual innovators bring the insights of the Conference to a wide audience.
-These encounterscurated by Professor Kevin B. Lee (USI) – are free and open to all, as part of the 2024 BaseCamp program.
+These encounterscurated by Professor Kevin B. Lee – are free and open to all, as part of the 2024 BaseCamp program.

 AI and Generative Humanity